Planning your visit

 Address: Leeds Waterfront, Leeds, LS10 1JQ View on Google map

 Price: Once you've parked up you can enjoy a walk around the waterfront for free

 Toilets: The Royal Armouries, The Tetley and in the many pubs, restaurants and cafes.

 Leeds Dock, on the Aire & Calder Navigation, was once a vast complex of store yards and warehouses busy offloading coal and goods from the barges that plied this wide canal.
-It was a nerve centre providing a vital cross-Pennine link from Liverpool to the North Sea.
+It was a nerve centre providing a vital cross-Pennine link from Liverpool along the Leeds and Liverpool Canal (which connects through a lock onto the Aire and Calder Navigation here in Leeds) to the North Sea.

-There are many pay and display car parks around the waterfront, including The Tetley and Royal Armouries.
+By car - there are many pay and display car parks around the waterfront, including The Tetley and Royal Armouries.

 By train - Leeds station is practically on the Leeds & Liverpool Canal towpath and just minutes by foot to the Aire & Calder Navigation towpath

 By water taxi - the water taxis cost £1 per person per journey, under 5’s free, and run every 15 minutes between Leeds dock and Granary Wharf